thewca/wca-regulations/wca-regulations-2012.md

 ## Article E: Fewest Moves Solving

 - E1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
+[NOTE: I don't think FM follows speedsolving rules]
   - E1a) The competitor is permitted a maximum solution length of 80 (moves and rotations).
 - E2) Procedure for Fewest Moves Solving:
   - E2a) The judge distributes a scramble sequence to all competitors.
 The judge shall then start the stopwatch and call "GO".